dabercro/CrombieTools/templates/README.md

 # Analysis Workspace {#workspace}

+@brief Describes the layout of an analysis workspace created by `crombie workspace`.

 A workspace is where all analysis-specific configurations are placed.
 You can create a workspace with the name `Workspace` like the following.